hanskellner/Fusion360Voronoi/README.md

 1. With your Finder or File Explorer window, locate the AddIns folder.
 1. Create a folder within the AddIns folder with the same name as the add-in.
 In this case, "Voronoi".
 1. Extract all of the add-in files from the (ZIP) archive and place them in this folder.
-1. Now the add-in is ready for Fusion 360.
+1. Now the add-in is ready for Fusion.
 Start Fusion 360.
 1. Display the Scripts and Add-Ins dialog.
 The "Voronoi" add-in should be listed.
 1. See the *Usage* section below for running and using.

 > As an alternative to the above installation location, you can just place the files in their own folder within a location of your choice.
 For example, in your Documents or Home folder.
 Doing this means the add-in will not automatically appear in the add-ins list.
 You will need to manually add it using the "+" button at the top of the list.

-There is additional installation help on the Fusion 360 site:
+There is additional installation help on the Fusion site:

 https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html